melange-re/melange-re.github.io/README.md

   SEO friendly:
   - In `master`: update `add_canonical` to point to the new `vx.x.x`, so that the `unstable` version of the docs starts referring to that version as the canonical one.
+To do so:
-To do so, just update the version in `add_canonical.ml`
+      - update the version in `add_canonical.ml`
+      - run `dune test --auto-promote`
   - In `y.y.y-patches`: update `add_canonical` in version `y.y.y` that was last
     before, to point to `vx.x.x` as well.
+To do so:
+      - update the version in `add_canonical.ml`
+      - run `dune test --auto-promote`
-To do so: update the version in `add_canonical.ml` and uncomment the relevant code in `deploy.yml`, then run `make move-vy.y.y-tag`
+      - uncomment the relevant code in `deploy.yml`
+      - commit and run `make move-vy.y.y-tag` to deploy